-Phil Chenier serves as the analyst for Comcast SportsNet’s live-game coverage of the Washington Wizards, a position he has held since the 1984-85 season.
+Phil Chenier serves as the analyst for Comcast SportsNet’s live-game coverage of the Washington Wizards, a position he has held since the 1984-85 season, the network’s first full season.

 Chenier has been connected with the Wizards/Bullets organization since 1971, when he was the organization’s first-round choice, fourth overall, in the NBA Entry Draft.
 As a player, Chenier spent nine seasons with the Wizards/Bullets organization from 1971-72 to 1979-80, including the team’s 1978 World Championship season.